PaoloDalena/mywebsite/content/authors/admin/_index.md

   url: https://www.unibo.it/

 # Short bio (displayed in user profile at end of posts)
-bio: R-enthusiast, Data Scientist.
-I love what I do.
+bio: Data Scientist, R-enthusiast, building my future.

 # Interests to show in About widget
 interests: